Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Problem setup

 \subsection{Ergodic mean field control problem}

-On the other hand, when the time horizon $T$ is large, it is natural to compare the finite-horizon mean field control problem with its ergodic counterpart, which is commonly used as a proxy for the long-time regime.
-It is proved that the optimal pair for the finite-horizon control problem satisfies a turnpike property, which demonstrates that solutions to the finite-horizon control problem remain exponentially close to those of the ergodic control problem except near the temporal boundaries.
+When the time horizon $T$ is large, it is natural to compare the finite-horizon mean field control problem with its ergodic counterpart, which is commonly used as a proxy for the long-time regime.
+We prove below that the optimal pair for the finite-horizon control problem satisfies a turnpike property, showing that solutions to the finite-horizon control problem remain exponentially close to those of the ergodic control problem except near the temporal boundaries.

 We now introduce the ergodic mean field control problem:

 \ms